Victoria Police: Operational safety equipment

 On 6 June 2008, Nixon announced that Victoria Police would upgrade to semi-automatic pistols and would not be equipping officers with tasers.
 On 29 April 2010, Victoria Police announced that the M&P40 semi-automatic pistol with a tactical light had been selected to replace the revolver.
 The roll-out of the new personal issue firearm commenced in November 2010 with all officers required to complete a four-day training course over 18 months.

 On 19 December 2019, Victoria Police announced the purchase of 300 Daniel Defense DDM4V7S semi-automatic rifles.
 The rifles will be issued to the Public Order Response Team (PORT) and four 24-hour regional uniform stations – Geelong, Ballarat, Morwell and Shepparton to be securely stored in vehicles.
 Over 700 Victoria Police officers are to be trained in the use of the rifles to be able to respond to critical incidents.
 The roll-out of the rifles will commence in June 2020 and will be completed by the end of 2021.
+In June 2026, Chief Commissioner Mike Bush announced that Wodonga and Wangaratta would also receive rifles.
 The Special Operations Group (SOG) and the Critical Incident Response Team (CIRT) are both issued with the SIG MCX SBR rifle and a variety of shotguns.

 From 2023, Victoria Police will begin rolling out the Axon Taser 7 model to all police officers and PSOs including in metropolitan areas.
 In 2017, Victoria Police completed a roll out of an earlier taser model to thirty-seven 24-hour regional stations.
 Tasers were first trialled in regional stations over three years from 2010 to 2013.
 The SOG trialled tasers for twelve months from 2003 to 2004.